 Pests in Gardens and Landscapes: Quick Tips

 Insecticides are substances applied to control, prevent, or repel insects.
 Insecticides can be an important part of integrated pest management programs; however, some products can worsen pest problems or harm people or wildlife.
 Other products—often called less toxic pesticides—cause few injuries to people and organisms other than the target pest.
-The less toxic insecticides listed below should be a first choice when you need pesticides to control insects.
+The less toxic insecticides listed below should be a first choice when deciding to use pesticides to control insects.
 Always check product labels to be sure the pesticide is registered for your plant or pest situation.

 Soaps (potassium salts of fatty acids):

 Oils control aphids, whiteflies, mealybugs, scale insects, spider mites, lacebugs, psyllids, and thrips.
-Good coverage of plants is required.
+Good coverage of pests and plants is required.
 Don’t apply to water-stressed plants or when temperatures are above 90°F. Petroleum-based oil products include superior, supreme, narrow range, and horticultural oils.
 Plant-based oil products include neem and canola oils.

-Microbials are derived from microorganisms that cause disease only in specific insects:
+Microbials are derived from microorganisms that cause disease only in specific insects.

-Derived directly from plant materials, botanicals vary greatly in their chemical composition and toxicity but usually break down in the environment rapidly.
+Derived directly from plant materials, botanicals vary greatly in their chemical composition and toxicity, but usually break down in the environment rapidly.